 IDDS 1: Person-Centered Logic Model

-The organization implements a program model that describes a logical approach for how program activities and interventions will meet the needs of persons served and support the achievement of positive outcomes.
+The organization implements a program logic model that describes how program activities and interventions will meet the needs of persons served and support the achievement of positive outcomes.

 Note: Please see the Logic Model Template for additional guidance on this standard.